pnp/blog/content/post/Power_query_etl/index.md

 - You can write Python or R scripts.

--You can carry out some AL insights like text analysis on your data using Azure Machine Learning and Cognitive Services.
+- You can carry out some AL insights like text analysis on your data using Azure Machine Learning and Cognitive Services.

 ![power_query.png](images/power_query.png)